 M E 410 - Mechanical Engineering Senior Project I

-Individual or small team investigation of open-ended engineering problems.
-Emphasis on problem definition, planning, analysis, synthesis, and evaluation.
-May involve experimentation and/or construction of models.
-Students enrolled in this course are expected to be within 3 semesters of graduation.
-Prerequisite: Senior standing in ME and consent of instructor
+Team based investigations of open-ended engineering design problems.
+Each project will place an emphasis on problem definition, planning, analysis, synthesis, evaluation, and teamwork.
+The projects may involve experimentation and/or construction of models.
+Students enrolled in this course are required to be within 3 semesters of graduation and have a minimum ME GPA 2.25.
+Prerequisite: Senior standing in ME.
+Instructor consent may be required.

-M E 411 - Mechanical Engineering Senior Project II
+M E 411 - Mechanical Engineering Senior Design Project II

 Continuation and completion of senior project begun in ME 410.
-Prerequisite: ME 410 and consent of instructor.
+Prerequisite: ME 410.
+Instructor consent may be required.

 M E 415 - Introduction to Heat Transfer

 Steady state and transient conduction; external and internal forced convection and free convection; radiation; heat exchanger design.
-Prerequisite: ME 301, ME 308
+Prerequisite: ME 302.
+C or better in ME 308.

 M E 441 - Mechanical Control Systems

-Sequencing control theory of linear feedback control systems; examples taken from applications encountered by mechanical and manufacturing engineers.
+Linear feedback control design and analysis for dynamic systems with applications; examples taken from applications encountered by mechanical and manufacturing engineers.
 Time and frequency response techniques.
-Analysis and design of fluid powered control systems.
-Microprocessors and computer control applications.
+System performance analysis.
 Prerequisite: ME 341.
-Corequisite: EE 328.
+ECE 227.

 M E 448 - Computer Aided Design in Mechanical Engineering